Ruth and Naomi, women in the Bible

 What is important?
 That their death leaves Naomi, Ruth and Orpah stranded, without protection.
 They could not seek a widow’s pension – there was no such thing.
 They had to find a refuge, or starve.

 What’s the main problem for Ruth and Orpah?
 They were Moabite women, not Israelites.
 The Moabite people were traditional enemies of the Israelites.
 There was frequent warfare between the two groups.

 According to the Israelite belief, Moabites came from the act of incest between Lot and his older daughter (Genesis 19:30-38), and so the whole nation was tainted and inferior.
 The 1960’s movie RUTH shows this well, though it can’t resist throwing in some Hollywood touches to the story.

 Naomi assumed that Ruth and Orpah would not want to return to Bethlehem with her, even though the women respected and loved each other.

-One of them, Orpah, decided to return to her people and the Moabite way of life, but Ruth could not be persuaded.
-She had shared loneliness, anxiety and grief with Naomi, and now that the older woman was completely alone, Ruth would stand by her and return to Bethlehem.
+What do Ruth and Orpah decide?
+One of them, Orpah, decided to return to her people and the Moabite way of life, but Ruth could not be budged.
+She had shared loneliness, anxiety and grief with Naomi, and now that the older woman was completely alone, Ruth stood by her and returned to Bethlehem.

-This part of the story contains Ruth’s famous speech of loyalty to her mother-in-law Ruth 1:16-17
+This part of the story contains Ruth’s famous speech of loyalty to her mother-in-law Naomi.

 So the two women returned to Bethlehem in time for the autumn harvest of barley.